wessberg/rollup-plugin-ts/documentation/explainer/why_is_babel-plugin-transform-runtime_and_tslib_included_by_default.md

 typeof foo === "undefined" ? "undefined" : _typeof(foo);
 ```

-And something similar to it with TypeScript.
-Let's focus on Babel for now, but the same can be said for using TypeScript as the transpiler:
+And something similar to it with TypeScript and swc.
+Let's focus on Babel for now, but the same can be said for using TypeScript or swc as the transpiler:

 With `rollup-plugin-ts`, most Babel plugins are run per file, rather than per-chunk.
 This is because for each file, the output provided to Rollup must be compatible with [Acorn](https://github.com/acornjs/acorn), which Rollup is based on, and you may be transforming experimental syntax that Acorn doesn't yet support.
 In effect, this means that if you pass 3 files containing `typeof` through Rollup, you get 3 duplications of the helper inside the output bundle.
 For example